jonah-saltzman/jonahs-tic-tac-toe/README.md

 Finally, the version of the minmax algorithm that is used for the computer player on the 5x5 board implements alpha-beta pruning (without this optimization, early moves with an open board took several minutes to compute).

+## Requirements

+The "minimum viable project" requirements for this project are, in addition to this readme.md file:

+### Application Requirements

+- User must be able to sign up
+- User must be able to sign in
+- Signed in user must be able to sign out
+- Signed in user user must be able to start a tic tac toe game
+- When playing game, user must start as X and then rotate between X and O
+- When playing game, user must only select available spaces on the board
+- When playing game, user must be notified of win or tie
+- Once a game is over, user must not be able to add to that board
+- Once a game is over, user must be able to play again

+### API Requirements

+- Sign up (`POST /sign-up`)
+- Sign in (`POST /sign-in`)
+- Sign out (`DELETE /sign-out`)
+- New game (`POST /games`)
+- Update game (`PATCH /games/:id`)
+- Display a message to the user after sign in, sign up, and sign out success or failure.
+- Sign in and sign up forms must clear after submit success

 ## User stories